-If there is an issue, the audit firm must qualify its the audit report with a statement about the problem.”
+The audit firm must then qualify any problems in its audit report with a statement about the issue.

 Synergy Pharma received a GC uncertainty opinion in 2015, but a 'clean' opinion in 2014 from the auditors.
 Below is a screenshot from the audit report in the 2015 10-K:

-But here is a card that shows operating income, net income and cash from operations declining way before 2015.
-So, the financial ratios could have more clearly predicted this dire outcome a few years earlier:
+But here is a card showing that operating income, net income and cash from operations was declining way before 2015.
+Looking at the financial ratios it’s clear that this dire outcome could have been more clearly predicted several years earlier.

 Stone Energy received a going concern uncertainty opinion from the auditors in 2015 and a clean opinion in 2014.
 The doubt is raised in red:

 The redline reads: "The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
 As discussed in Note 2 to the financial statements, the Company could exceed the Consolidated Funded Debt to consolidated EBITDA financial ratio covenant set forth in its bank credit facility at the end of the first quarter of 2016, which would require the Company to seek a waiver or amendment from its bank lenders.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans in regard to these matters also are described in Note 2.
 The consolidated financial statements do not include any adjustments that may result from the outcome of this uncertainty."

 They mention this total debt-to-EBITDA in their 2015 10-K. Here is the trend: